How Much Should A Good Website Cost in 2022?

 You are now working with an established marketing company and your new website is part of a multi-piece marketing strategy across various platforms.

-MIDSIZE - LARGE BUSINESS working with an advertising agency
+MIDSIZE - LARGE BUSINESS working with an agency

 Congratulations.
-Your business is thriving and you are handing off marketing to the big boys working nationally or internationally with large teams full of experts in many disciplines.
+Your business is thriving and you are handing off marketing to the big whigs working nationally or internationally with large teams of experts in many disciplines.

 Google can guide you to a plethora of website development pricing opinions different from this list.
 And there are probably plenty of people who will tell you that you CAN get a professional website for $500 (please don't heed advice from your teen nephew or the guy at the coffee shop who says making websites is easy and he can do one in a few hours).
 Others will tell you that you can't get a professional website for less than $20,000.